dilumin/CS3283-ESE/README.md

-# Crack and Safety Inspection Drone (Embedded Software Project)
+# Safety Inspection Drone for Construction (Embedded Software Project)

 This project develops embedded software for a drone designed to autonomously inspect cracks and safety hazards on high-up buildings, bridges, and other structures, minimizing human risk.